Xilinx/kria-dfx-apps/README.md

 username: ubuntu
 password: ubuntu
 ```
-update the kernel version using the below steps
+update the kernel version using the below steps.
+Board needs to be connected to internet for the following steps on this page.
 ```
 sudo snap install xlnx-config --classic --channel=2.x sudo xlnx-config.sysinit